 Maybe I just need to unfollow everyone and start anew.

 “Us versus them attitude”.
 I am trying to build a career around understanding and improving the space in which science happens.
 I want to help young researchers build a positive career image, help researchers share their work, fight the very strange restrictions that are currently in place for some scientists, help researchers communicate their work fairly, help all people understand how scientific evaluation works, encourage artists inspired by science, and more such things.

-That’s not a career with a fixed path or a nice non-profit chunk of funding that I can claim to calmly work on that.
+That’s not a career with a fixed path or constant funding.
 The best way to learn how things work behind the scenes is to get behind the scenes, and to work for funding agencies or for publishers or to try working with the media.
 But when I do these things, some people make me feel that because I no longer work in a lab, I am now vastly inferior to people who still actively do research.
 Or they assume that if I work “full-time” for a company, that a company literally owns me 100% of the time, 24/7, and that I have no own ideas and opinions.
 They still complain about the things I’m trying to fix, but in the end they’d rather stay in a miserable system than acknowledge that non-researchers (often former researchers) might be able to help.